 If problems are found

 - You will receive a correction notice from the City identifying the problem(s).
 City Code requires repairs to be completed within 180 days.
-You will need to contact the Inspections Department (763-593-8090) for the necessary permits to correct the problems (plumbing, etc).

 - Correct the problems (getting the correct inspections for the work done along the way) and call the Public Works Department to schedule another I/I inspection.